 2-2.5 hours of SAT homework each week.
 My program is a bit different for short term SAT students who are taking the test within six weeks.
 I expect all of my SAT students to adhere to the standards of my program.
 Please message me for details.

 I get back to all new student inquiries as fast as I can.
 If you send me one at 10:00 PM, it may take me until the morning to get back to you.
 However, if you message me during the afternoon, it shouldn't take me more than an hour to respond to you.
 I've been tutoring secondary level mathematics and science courses since 2007 and doing SAT preparation since 2011.
-In the Spring of 2016, I graduated cum laude from The University of South Florida, earning a bachelors of science in chemistry with a minor in mathematics.
-I am currently working on my graduate coursework in an effort to earn a
+In May of 2016, I graduated cum laude from The University of South Florida, earning a bachelors of science in chemistry with a minor in mathematics.
+In December of 2017, I officially earned enough credits in my graduate coursework to

 Ryan has helped me raise my SAT score to a score that I can confidently leave high school with.
 He is very nice/understanding and will take as long as needed to go over something you don't understand.
 He also really enjoys what he teaches, especially math, which makes learning it even more enjoyable.
 Definitely recommend him if you want to go into an SAT test confidently!